Dhiggins94/Tech-paradise/README.md

 6. pressing a category should give items of that category. example (pressing mouses, should show any mouses avaliable).
 7. item should show infomation like its price, brief description and the ability to put it in a shopping cart.
 8. items that are in the shopping cart should also have the ability to be removed from said shopping cart
-9. pressing review should take you to a form which then should let you give it a select item,give it a rating and a place to input text along with a submit button.
+9. pressing review should take you to a form which then should let you give it a select item,give it a rating and a place to input text along with a submit button as well as edit and delete your review.
 10. pressing shopping should also take you directly to your shopping cart.
+11. style with flexbox and add media queries.

 #### PostMVP
 1. show a quantity of items in your shopping cart, individual and in total.
 2. show a total price of all items in the shopping cart.
 3. when selecting an item to go to your shopping cart, show reviews of that item if any was made.
+4. style with css grid

 ## Project Schedule